AthenaCore/AwesomeResponsibleAI/README.md

 | [Responsible Research and Innovation (RRI)](https://alan-turing-institute.github.io/turing-commons/skills-tracks/rri/index.html) | The Alan Turing Institute | This course explores what it means to take (individual and collective) responsibility for (and over) the processes and outcomes of research and innovation in data science and AI. | Responsible AI |

 ## Data Sets

+This section features a curated selection of data sets.

 - [Common Corpus](https://huggingface.co/collections/PleIAs/common-corpus-65d46e3ea3980fdcd66a5613)
 - [An ImageNet replacement for self-supervised pretraining without humans](https://www.robots.ox.ac.uk/~vgg/research/pass/)